 2. Jupiter Inlet Lighthouse Outstanding Natural Area

+This is my pick for the best hike in Florida.
+Check out TravelAwaits’ picks for the best hikes in all 50 states here.
 The Jupiter Lighthouse is truly a Florida gem.
-What most people don't realize is the fact that there are some hiking trails nearby.
+What most people don’t realize is the fact that there are some hiking trails nearby.
 The birding and Florida mangroves are fantastic in this area.
 Trails are on the north and south sides of Beach Road.
 If you enjoy authentic Florida, this trail will enchant you.
 You can also expect to see manatees and numerous birds along the hiking trail.
 Make a plan to explore the lighthouse grounds, and add on an hour hiking throughout the area nearby.

 3. Bulow Plantation Loop